operator-framework/rukpak/internal/provisioner/plain/README.md

 The `plain` provisioner is able to unpack a given `plain+v0` bundle onto a cluster and then instantiate it, making the content of the bundle available in the cluster.
-It does so by reconciling `Bundle` and `BundleDeployment` types that have the `spec.provisionerClassName` field set to `core.rukpak.io/plain`.
+It does so by reconciling `Bundle` and `BundleDeployment` types that have the `spec.provisionerClassName` field set to `core-rukpak-io-plain`.
 This field must be set to the correct provisioner name in order for the `plain` provisioner to see and interact with the bundle.

 ### Install and apply a specific version of a `plain+v0` bundle